munim/.vim/README.md

 .vim
 ====

 I use this repository to rapidly restore my vim settings and plugins.
-I can simply go to my home directory on any machine and run the following.
+I can simply go to my home directory on any machine and run the following:

 > $ cd ~
 > $ git init